wp-plugins/woocommerce-bulk-discount/readme.txt

 == Changelog ==

 = 2.0.2 =
-* (5 Sep 2013) Important bugfix release.
+* (5 Sep 2013) Important maintenance release.
 Now the bulk discount metadata are stored to orders as well, making it possible to correctly display discounts for past orders.
 One can also change the plugin settings any time.
 * Added quick link to settings on Wordpress > Plugins page.

 = 2.0.1 =